hritik-6918/Lofi-Music-App/README.md

 ![Capture d’écran 2023-03-10 192632](https://user-images.githubusercontent.com/63268101/224394864-2799543e-e455-46c9-81aa-9d4b61b07675.png)

 # Contributing 💻
 We welcome contributions to Lofi from the open-source community!
-If you're interested in contributing, please see our contributing guidelines for more information.

 If you find this app helpful, please consider giving it a ⭐️ star on GitHub to show your support